allegravia/tutorial-cytoscape/tutorials/5 - PPI_network_analysis_and_enrichment.md

 5. Now generate a new network containing only human proteins by going to File > New Network > From Selected Nodes, All Edges.
 6. Alternatively, you can click the quick ‘New Network From Selection’ button.

+#### Styles
+We will now apply a few styles.
+Go to the control panel on the left and click on the Style botton.
+##### Application of styles to nodes.
+We want to change the colour and the shape of nodes
+1. Change the colour of nodes: Click on the Node tab (at the bottom).
+Click on the Fill Color square and choose a different colour.
+2. If you want to colour by a specific column feature,  click on the small black triangle on the right.
+From the scroll-down menu, select a column feature, e.g. Taxonomy ID and then click on the coloured rectangle corresponding to the Taxonomy ID 9606.
+Choose the feature “Shared name” thus colouring all nodes.
+3. Change the shape of nodes.
+Click on the Shape square and set Ellipse.
+You can choose the shape by column feature.
+Choose the feature “Shared name” thus setting all nodes to Ellipse.
+##### Application of styles to edges.
+Here we will apply more advanced filters such as “discrete mapping”.
+Click on the Edge tab at the bottom of the control panel.
+*Stroke color* (unselected): Click on the small black triangle on the right, choose “Interaction type” in the column feature scroll-down menu and Discrete mapping in the Mapping type scroll-down menu.
+- Choose red for “association”, green for “direct interaction”, and yellow for “physical association”.